Animal Aid Unlimited Udaipur: an animal hospital

-This post is about Animal Aid Unlimited Udaipur and my visit to this animal rescue center in Rajasthan, India that is doing a great job for sick and injured animals.
+This post is about Animal Aid Unlimited Udaipur and my visit to this animal rescue center in Rajasthan, India.
+Animal Aid Unlimited is an incredible NGO that is doing a great job for sick and injured animals.

-I love animals and travelling in India can sometimes make your heart cry if you look at the state of some of the dogs and cows you see on the street.
+I love animals and travelling in India can sometimes make your heart cry.
+Especially, if you look at the state of the dogs and cows that you see on the street.
 It makes you wonder if anyone cares at all about the fate of these poor creatures.

 Animal Aid unlimited Udaipur

-When they tried to help the animals they found out there were no animal hospitals in Rajasthan.
+When they tried to help the animals they found out there were no animal hospitals in Rajasthan at all.
 They decided to stay and start their own.
-In the last 15 years they rescued about 60,000 animals.
+In the last 20 years they rescued more than 100,000 animals.

 A visit to the Animal Aid unlimited hospital

-When I arrived I was welcomed by a team of dedicated volunteers that cared deeply about the animals.
+When I arrived at Animal Aid Unlimited I was welcomed by a team of dedicated volunteers that cared deeply about the animals.
 There were different sections for dogs, cats, donkeys and cows.
 The aim is that once the animals are recovered they are released back from where they came from.

 The more time I spent there the more impressed I was by their work.
 The local volunteers were passionate about what they were doing and managed to spread the word of the animal hospital.
 It turns out that most people in India care a lot about animals, but simply had no way to help them before.